Arborator/arborator-documentation/README.md

 - Each time a change is made in the tree (e.g. new annotation or relation added), yellow diskette will appear to indicate there are changes to **save**.
 Click on the **Save button** to **save** the changes.

-- You can edit,remove or split tokens either by selecting the sentence or using the edit icon.
+- You can activate the difference mode to highlight annotation differences between annotators in the tree structure.
+This feature can also be activated directly by right-clicking on the user for which you look for differences.

 - You have also the possibility to get a direct `link`, `SVG` file and `CONLL` of the tree.

 <div style="text-align:center">
       <img src="assets/images/4-Functionnalities.png" alt="drawing" width="400"/>